Skip Ribbon Commands

 Hyperthyroidism - What it is

-Should the thyroid malfunction, it can cause health problems that can affect your quality of life.
-Women are more susceptible than men to thyroid disorders.
+Should the thyroid malfunction, either by underactivity or overactivity, it could cause health problems that can affect your quality of life.
 Thyroid hormone (TH) imbalances are usually related to autoimmune disorders - when healthy cells and tissues in your body are mistakenly attacked by your own immune system.
-It is not known why this happens, but there appears to be a genetic link.

 Too little, too much?